 That Teulon could have been busy simultaneously in Gloucestershire and County Durham gives some sense of the punishing workload that he handled for much of his life.
 At a time when many architects derived much of their income from surveying – a less laborious and more reliably remunerated line of business – he seems to have earned his almost exclusively through designing buildings.
 He bequeathed to posterity a rich, fascinating and most rewarding architectural legacy, but paid dearly for doing so.
 When he died in 1873 aged just 62, The Architect reported in its obituary that ‘there is no doubt that overwork had to some extent told on his constitution’.
 He was laid to rest at Highgate Cemetery.
 Though in later life Teulon did not want for extra hands in his office, reputedly he was reluctant ever to delegate.
 He was clubbable, attending Committee meetings of the Ecclesiological Society and serving on the RIBA Council between 1861 and 1865.
 But though he apparently took a close interest in the critical reception of his work, he never responded in print and left no writings other than professional correspondence.

 Though Teulon took pupils, none – as far as is currently known – went on to achieve anything of note.
-The line of development that he represented died with him.
+The line of development that he represented ceased with him.
 For this – and, indeed, for so much else – he would merit being grouped among the High Victorian representatives of Goodhart-Rendel’s rogues.
 But of him there is not a word in the lecture of 1949 which established that canon, and whether Teulon’s achievement is better understood by drawing parallels with the work of Roumieu, Peacock and Keeling is a moot point, which only a better understanding of his output and the context from which it emerged could settle.
-At any rate, four years later in English Architecture since the Regency, An Interpretation, Goodhart-Rendel wrote appreciatively of Teulon, calling him ‘the fiercest, ablest and most temerarious of [the] Gothic adventurers, who had ‘a large and exciting practice’ and carried ‘modernism tumultuously across the border of caricature’.
-By ‘adventurers’, he meant the architects who, as the Gothic Revival wore on, were no longer content for their design to be circumscribed by a limited repertoire of forms hallowed by archaeological precedent and established good taste and sought to innovate.
+At any rate, four years later in English Architecture since the Regency, An Interpretation, Goodhart-Rendel wrote appreciatively of Teulon, calling him ‘the fiercest, ablest and most temerarious of [the] Gothic adventurers’, who had ‘a large and exciting practice’ and carried ‘modernism tumultuously across the border of caricature’.
+By ‘adventurers’, he meant the architects who, as the Gothic Revival wore on, were no longer content for their design to be circumscribed by a limited repertoire of forms hallowed by archaeological precedent and established good taste, and were thus driven to innovate.
 But then such architects by their very nature tended to be inimitable.

 At a conference nearly three years ago, I got into conversation with Matthew Saunders.
 It had long been rumoured that, on stepping down from the Ancient Monuments Society and the Friends of Friendless Churches, he intended to get to grips with a monograph on Teulon.
 By that point, he was almost a year into his retirement.
 I asked whether he had made a start and, if so, how he was finding the task.
 To my surprise, he responded that he hadn’t and thought it unlikely that he ever would.
 And then he asked, ‘But would you like to have a go?’
 Of course, the answer was an unequivocal ‘Yes!’
-Since then, he has been sending my way Teuloniana of all kinds, from old newspapers cuttings to Master’s dissertations.
+Since then, he has been sending my way Teuloniana of all kinds, from old newspaper cuttings to Master’s dissertations.
 Chronicling and analysing the career of a workaholic architect is a daunting prospect and I can expect the task to keep me busy for many years, perhaps even decades.

 For there to be any hope of making a successful pitch to a commissioning editor, I need to have more published work under my belt and for that reason I cannot start in earnest until I have delivered the typescript of my monograph on Joseph Peacock.
 Though it may in time serve as a good basis for a book proposal, this post can do no more than give a brief outline of what Teulon was about and identify some of the lines of inquiry that have yet to be pursued.
 But what makes the case for a monograph far more cogently than the promise of filling lacunae is demonstrating – as I hope the illustrations here do – the sheer visual enjoyment to be had from this colourful, exuberant, original, entertaining, ceaselessly inventive architecture, which begs to be made known to a wider public.
 The description of St Mary’s, Ealing in Nairn’s London sent me straight out there as a teenager to see the building for myself: ‘The inside defies description.
 It could be an agricultural hall, with cast-iron columns.
 It could be a nineteenth century copy of Cordova, with all the striped horseshoe arches.
 There are fish all around the bottom of the pulpit, and the horseshoe-shaped baptistry opposite is a complete space in itself, electrified with Teulon’s astonishing life force.
 Who?
 What?
 How?
 A rag-bag with enough ideas for a dozen churches: and a splendid place for a boggle’.
 My hope is that, book or no book, this post will have a similar effect on you.